 It is important to keep detailed records of behaviour incidents and also be used to record formal contact with pupils and parents/carers.
+All behaviour incidents are logged on CPOMs using the 'negative behaviour' tag.
+Staff then select a type of behaviour tag to indicate the main behaviour that was identified.
+All parent contact relating to the incident is also logged on CPOMs.

-Records (electronic and/or paper) are maintained when liaising with outside agencies such as Educational Welfare Officers (EWOs) and social workers.
+Records are maintained when liaising with outside agencies such as Educational Welfare Officers (EWOs) and social workers.
 These records are vital in terms of providing evidence for further action and support.